uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 ### 1.1 Proposal

 Recently, bike-sharing in big cities has become an important part of residents' daily life, and its role in urban transportation system has never been more significant.
 By making bicycles available for short-distance excursions in metropolitan areas, governments hope that traffic, noise, and air pollution could reduce as the usage of motorized vehicles decreased.
-However, it takes great effort to maintain a well-funcioned bike sharing system.
+However, it takes great effort to maintain a well-functioned bike sharing system.
 To ensure that citizens could have constant access to the bikes, predicting the usage and dispatching bikes across different stops become crucial since one can easily imagine that usage would vary across different time and space.
 There are a lot of machine learning projects done on predicting total bike share usage in an entire city, this research plans to build on that and try to develop a usage predicting model on a single-stop scale, which is relatively rare at the moment.

 We choose London as the area to work on.
 Looking at the spatiotemporal bike-sharing data in London, we could explore patterns, describe variations, or model the data in many different ways.
 From the two data sets, we may have a chance to take a peek at the residents' bike-renting behavior through many angles.
 Previous work has shown that weather is a key driver for variation in usage. <sup>[1]</sup><sup>[2]</sup><sup>[3]</sup> Aside from weather, We believe there are a lot more important factors such as peak/off-peak hours, weekday/weekend, bike-stop location etc. By utilizing these data sets, we hope to find as many correlations between the users behavior and various factors.
-Also, since we are working on data collected before the outbreak of the coronavirus, we assume that peoples' behavior showned in the datasets are still valid now.
-The datassets would be introduced in the following sections, including why do we choose them and how we are going to implement them in our research.
+Also, since we are working on data collected before the outbreak of the COVID-19, we assume that peoples' behavior shown in the datasets are still valid now.
+The datasets would be introduced in the following sections, including why do we choose them and how we are going to implement them in our research.

 ### 1.2 Data set: